jyoung3131/laplace/README.md

 # laplace
 Compilation steps were separated out to help debugging.
 All compilation files are in the /jacobian folder. /common contains the timer.
 Each compilation step is contained in step1.sh, step2.sh, step3.sh, step4.sh, and step5.sh.
+Use ./nvlink_wrapper.sh to run all 5 steps.

 # step1.sh
 step1.sh produces the laplace2d-d44720.bc file